israelali1424/SIE_Notes/chapter_2_Bonds_.md

 54 days

 Bonds that are retired through a sinking fund have less default risk, because the issuer is making payments in advance to a trustee to buy bonds in the open market.
 This reduction of principal risk allows the issuer to offer these bonds at a lower interest rate.

+Accretion
+The increase in value of a bond that was purchased at a discount, or less than its face value, as it approaches maturity.
+Accretion can also refer to the growth in earnings and assets after a merger or acquisition.
+Amortization
+The decrease in value of a bond that was purchased at a premium, or more than its face value, as it approaches maturity.
+Amortization can also refer to the accounting technique used to depreciate intangible assets, such as patents, trademarks, and loans, over their estimated useful life